Product logins

 Squamous Cell Carcinoma of the Head and Neck – Landscape & Forecast – Disease Landscape & Forecast (G7)

 Squamous cell carcinoma of the head and neck (SCCHN) is the seventh most commonly diagnosed cancer.
 It encompasses a spectrum of heterogeneous tumors originating at multiple sites in the head and neck.
-Chemotherapy remains standard in locoregionally advanced SCCHN, but the recent FDA’s approval of perioperative pembrolizumab is expected to reshape early-stage management.
+Chemotherapy remains standard in locoregionally advanced SCCHN, but the recent FDA’s and EC approval of perioperative pembrolizumab is expected to reshape early-stage management.
 Targeted therapies are frequently prescribed to patients with recurrent or metastatic disease.
 The usual treatment algorithm starts with a PD-1 inhibitor (pembrolizumab [Keytruda]) for recurrent or metastatic disease, followed by an EGFR-targeting agent (cetuximab [Erbitux]) after progression.
-The expected approval of zanzalintinib (in combination with pembrolizumab) as a first-line treatment, along with the approval of petosemtamab (in combination with pembrolizumab), will significantly impact treatment in the recurrent and metastatic settings during the 2023-2033 forecast period.
-Ficlatuzumab (in combination with cetuximab), and petosemtamab in later-line treatment are expected to further reshape the treatment landscape for patients with recurrent and metastatic disease.
-The approval of toripalimab is setting a new treatment paradigm for nasopharyngeal SCCHN, with strong adoption anticipated.
-We anticipate that penpulimab will also gain approval and experience substantial uptake among these patients.
-Finally, the anticipated approval of nivolumab for locoregionally advanced disease is expected to follow a similar regulatory trajectory as pembrolizumab, further expanding early-stage treatment options.
+The expected approval of petosemtamab (in combination with pembrolizumab), will significantly impact treatment in the recurrent and metastatic settings during the 2024-2034 forecast period.
+Ficlatuzumab (in combination with cetuximab) and petosemtamab in later-line treatment are expected to further reshape the treatment landscape for patients with recurrent and metastatic disease.
+The approval of toripalimab is setting a new treatment paradigm for nasopharyngeal carcinoma (NPC), with strong adoption anticipated.
+The recently approved penpulimab is expected to experience a similar uptake among these patients.

 Questions answered